Prichard Colón: Brain injury

 Colón was treated for several weeks at Inova Fairfax Hospital in Virginia, but was eventually transferred to Shepherd Center in Atlanta, Georgia.
 Colón was moved from the hospital to his mother's home in Orlando, Florida.
 As of April 2017, Colón had remained in a persistent vegetative state.

 In 2017, the parents of Prichard Colón filed a lawsuit seeking damages from the ringside doctor and the promoters for more than $50 million.
-The lawsuit had not yet been settled as of 2019, and Prichard Colón's mother, Niéves Colón, believes it may never be settled.
+The lawsuit has still not been settled as of 2024, and never brought to trial.
+Prichard Colón's mother, Nieves Colón, believes it may never be settled.

-In a September 2017 interview, while discussing his role in Colón’s injury, Williams said “I pray for Prichard every day.
-That’s never going to change.
-I wish him nothing but peace and health.
-No one wants what happened to Prichard to happen to anybody.
-All boxers are brothers.”
+In a September 2017 interview, while discussing his role in Colón's injury, Williams said "I pray for Prichard every day.
+That's never going to change.
+I wish him nothing but peace and health...
+I would never intentionally harm someone like that...
+I don’t place any blame on myself.
+I prayed about it.
+I wish the young man really well.
+It’s a hard situation on me and a hard situation on Colon’s family."
 Williams is now mostly known for his role in the fight, as opposed to his career.

 In July 2018, Colón's mother posted a video of Colón on her Facebook account in which he can be seen taking physical therapy and responding to verbal commands.
 She also stated that he was learning how to communicate through a computer.

-She continues to upload videos of Colón's progress on YouTube.
+In 2023, his family, particularly his mother Nieves, continue to work with him whilst Colón continues rehabilitation.
+His speech has not returned as of 2023.